automl/SMAC3/development-2.0/_sources/glossary.rst.txt

         Multi-Fidelity.
 Refers to running an algorithm on multiple budgets (such as number of epochs or subsets of data) and thereby evaluating the performance prematurely.

-    TAE
+    TFE
-        Target Algorithm Evaluator.
+        Target Function Evaluator.
 Your model, which returns a cost based on the given config, budget and instance.

     RF